elpapeti/evalexpr/README.md

-Same as the original [evalexpr](https://github.com/ISibboI/evalexpr) But with the next modified/added operators:
+Same as the original [evalexpr](https://github.com/ISibboI/evalexpr), but with the next modified/added operators:

 | Operator | Precedence | Description |
 |----------|------------|-------------|